Note: This is a preliminary 2015 guide. Some data may change prior to the season opening.

 Minimum Age – There is no minimum age requirement for spring turkey hunters.
 However, hunters under age 15 afield with firearms must be under direct supervision of parent, guardian or adult authorized by their parent or guardian.

 Youth – First-time spring turkey hunters ages 15 or younger receive one spring license valid for the regular hunting season in a specific unit.
-The deadline for submitting applications is February 12, 2014.
+The deadline for submitting applications was February 11, 2015.

 Regular – Regular licenses are issued by weighted lottery after the number of gratis licenses to be issued is deducted from the total available.
-The deadline for submitting lottery applications is February 12, 2014.
+The deadline for submitting lottery applications was February 11, 2015.

 Gratis – Gratis licenses are available to North Dakota residents who own, or lease for agricultural purposes and actively farm or ranch, at least 160 acres of land located in an open hunting unit.
 Gratis licenses are valid only upon land described on the application.